(Amazon UK link) |

 The two books in question are ‘Trials for the Chalet School’ and ‘Theodora and the Chalet School’.
-I understand that in the Armada paperbacks both of these were quite significantly cut, but I have not been able to discover how significantly this edition was abridged.
-In a sense, it didn’t matter.
+I understand that in the Armada paperbacks both of these were quite significantly cut, but I have not been able to discover how much this edition was abridged.
+In a sense, it doesn’t matter.
 It’s been a long time since I read either of them - perhaps twenty years or more - and I’d forgotten almost everything.
 Neither felt uncomfortably short, and I thought both were good stories, making a change from some of the more run-of-the-mill Chalet School books which appeared towards the middle and end of the series.

 ‘Trials for the Chalet School’ is mostly about Naomi Elton, a girl with some quite serious physical disabilities who feels embittered and angry, determined not to be friendly with anyone.
 The head girl, Mary-Lou, who hoped for an easy term, is asked to keep an eye out and befriend Naomi.